thtrieu/thtrieu.github.io/_posts/2022-07-01-death-meditation.md

 tag: essay
 ---

+TL;DR: Your life is finite, you are the one who brings meaning to it.
+Your biochemistry and your animal self will distract you from this mission.
+To be human is to be aware and act on these two facts.

 ## **The cosmic perspective**

 In the vast universe that is 14 billion years old, a tiny clump of matter, for complex reasons beyond comprehension, comes together and is endowed with the gift of consciousness.